What is a Fellow?

 Who may recommend a candidate: Eligible candidates complete their own applications, and are contacted by the Fellows Committee when eligible.

 Honorees notified: After vote by STC Board of Directors, usually January

-Formal Presentation of Honor: At the Honors Banquet at the STC Technical Communication Summit.
+Formal Presentation of Honor: At the Honors Reception at the STC Technical Communication Summit.